 The mean hourly wage rate for all workers in any given wage interval cannot be computed using grouped data collected by the OES survey.
 This value is calculated externally using data from the Bureau's National Compensation Survey (NCS).
-Although smaller than the OES survey in terms of sample size, the NCS program, unlike OES, collects individual wage data.
+Although smaller than the OES survey in terms of sample size, the NCS program, unlike OES, collects individual wage data for private sector and state and local government employees.
 With the exception of the highest wage interval, mean wage rates for each panel are calculated using NCS data for the panel's reference year.
-The lower boundary of the highest wage interval was \$80.00.
-The mean hourly wage for this interval was calculated using the average of the 2005, 2006, and 2007 NCS data.
+The lower boundary of the highest wage interval was \$90.00.
+The mean hourly wage for this interval was calculated using the average of the 2006, 2007, and 2008 NCS data.
 The mean hourly wage rate for interval L (the upper, open-ended wage interval) is calculated without wage data for pilots.
 This occupation is excluded because pilots work fewer hours than workers in other occupations.
 Consequently, their hourly wage rates are much higher.